EHR Integration: Step-by-step Guidelines for Healthcare Businesses

 3.2.
 Seamless Practice Expansion and Scalability

-EHR integration facilitates patient-centered care by offering self-service portals where patients can schedule appointments, access medical records, receive automated reminders, and communicate securely with healthcare providers.
-These features empower patients to take an active role in managing their health, leading to better adherence to treatment plans and improved health outcomes.
+EHR integration supports patient-centered care through self-service portals.
+Patients can schedule appointments, access medical records, receive automated reminders, and communicate securely with providers.
+This level of engagement improves satisfaction, adherence, and long-term outcomes.

 3.5.
 Optimized Care Coordination and Collaboration